Open Graduate Research Topics

 A similar search algorithm can be used.
 Open project components include

 - Segmenting MR Images – both the “2D” slice and the 3D volume need to be segmented to extract just the bone portion.
 The flesh portion is expected to have significant deformation during the motion activity and can’t be used for matching.
 MR Images are very good at producing high contrast in soft tissue, and are less well suited to hard tissue.
-Some imaging pulse paramters have been found that can produce adequate contrast, but segmentation is still needed.
-The resolution is also lower in these images than they are for Fluroscopic images.
+Some imaging pulse parameters have been found that can produce adequate contrast, but segmentation is still needed.
+The resolution is also lower in these images than they are for Fluoroscopic images.

 - Selecting features – The images sliced from the 3D MRI and the 2D MRI need to be compared to determine when a suitable match is present.
 Features and metrics for the quality of match need to be determined.